Skip to Main Content

 WGSS 620 Feminism and Its “Others” (3)

 Relationship between feminist and other sites of critical insight and scholarship that have contributed to creating anticolonial, antiracist, antihomophobic theory, method and action.
 Questions the legacy of feminist coalition practices and engages the ongoing transformations that have begun to produce new alliances and coalitions that disrupt traditional boundaries of identity and power.
 A-F only.
-Pre: graduate standing, no waiver.
+Graduate students only.

 Feminist social scientists from a variety of fields have explored issues of gender, social change and social justice.
 Draws from their work to critically examine strategies for conducting social policy research that is feminist in values and impact.
 Repeatable one time.
 A-F only.
-Pre: graduate standing, no waiver.
+Graduate students only.

 WGSS 625 Feminist Criminology (3)